 Google isn’t the only search engine you can use to find local gyms.

 For example, Yelp is an extremely comprehensive business directory that can also be searched for specific types of businesses, gyms included.

-If you live outside of the United States, Yelp also covers the large cities in Europe, for example.
+If you live outside of the United States, Yelp also covers large European cities, for example.

 You could also try TrustPilot.

 Another way of searching for that perfect first job as a personal trainer is by using an employment website.

 For example, Monster.com has operated for over 25 years and is extremely popular.

 And a search showed over 10,000 personal trainer positions advertised on the platform.